aabalke/guac/emu/nds/testing.md

     👍 Ipc/Irq/Cpsr (Some emulators have Q FLAG, others do not) 👍 Cp15

+### Imran Nazar & LiraNuna / TinyFB
+👍 TinyFB (removes all fluff)

+### shonumi / hello world
+👍 hello world (identical outcome to TinyFB but with additional init functionality)

+### Devkitpro examples

+Hello World:
+Arm7 ok, arm9 irq handler 0x0 0x18 mismatch

 ### Personal Test to Build

 IPC
-- Need to test clearing bits of fifo
+- Need to test clearing bits of sync
 - Need more tests of irq, seems like more are needed
+- Need test to check that bools are for correct fifos, and not reversed (irqnotempty, full, empty, irq empty etc etc etc)

 TCM
 - Need to test disable and enabled bits
 - ITCM load mode, let ITCM and DTCM overlap, let ITCM and other memory section overlap
+- need to test dtcm and main memory overlap
 - Out of bounds?

-WRAM
-- Does mode 3 clear?

 VRAM
 - Need checking of all MST/OFS combinations per bank, overlap testing